zyhou/morpion-react/README.md

 Morpion design with React + webpack + babel.

 Use `make install` to install the project.
-Build the project `make build` and launch the web server `make dev`
+Build the project `make build` and launch the web server `make dev`.

+If you want to contribute, check if test passing always pass with `make test`.

 Step to build this project :